 The best actors in the world, either for tragedy, comedy, history, pastoral, pastoral-comical, historical-pastoral, tragical-historical, tragical-comical-historical-pastoral, scene individable, or poem unlimited →

 Shakespeare wrote in four genres—plays, sonnets, narrative poetry, and even songs.
 The plays were further categorized in the First Folio into the genres of comedies, histories and tragedies.
-And future scholars further divided them with two additional genres—romances and problem plays, which are sometimes called tragicomedies.
-The romances, such as The Tempest, The Winter's Tale and Pericles, usually involved long journeys on the seas, family separations and extraordinary reunions, and some form of magic or divine interventions.
-The problem plays, such as All's Well That Ends Well and Measure for Measure, involved some form of moral or ethical conflict.
-Some romances and problem plays shared these characteristics as well as including both marriages and deaths — thus the more generic term, tragicomedy.
+Future scholars further divided them with two additional genres—romances and problem plays, which are sometimes called tragicomedies.
+The four romances, Pericles, The Winter's Tale , Cymbeline and The Tempest, usually involved long journeys on the seas, family separations and extraordinary reunions, and some form of spectacle involving magic or divine interventions.
+The problem plays, such as All's Well That Ends Well and Measure for Measure, involved moral or ethical conflicts.

 While Shakespeare himself, in the voice of Polonius, satirized the obsession with classification, he did master, innovate and excel in all his genres.
 But one category alone assured his enduring fame, writing plays.